pivotal/docs-tap/app-sso/app-operators/tutorials/securing-first-workload.hbs.md

 ```shell
 tanzu apps workload tail appsso-starter-java --namespace workloads
 ```

->**Caution** If your Workload fails to trust the AuthServer due to custom TLS certificates, you must provide additional parameters to your Workload.
-For more information, see ['`Workload` does not trust `AuthServer`](../../troubleshoot.hbs.md#issue-workload-trust-authserver).

 After the status of the workload reaches the `Ready` state, you can navigate to the URL provided, which looks similar to: